How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 The United States Supreme Court has admitted me, and I've handled federal cases nationwide.

 So, if you're looking for the best, pick up the phone now.
 Ask for a meeting with Ron Hedding.
-The Hedding Law Firm offers a free case evaluation.
+The Hedding Law Firm offers a free, no-obligation case evaluation.
+This is your opportunity to discuss your case, understand your options, and decide if we're the right fit for you.